lacazeto/ai-agent-and-db/README.md

 poetry run python llm_raw_server.py
 ```

-Choose between asking a question (with manual input and optional context to be provided) or reading a directory (serving as context and manual input).
-As a warning, last option won't ever finish if the directory is more than a couple files long, given we are chunking the Input into valid lengths and running them through the model.
+Choose between asking a question (with manual input and optional context to be provided) or reading a directory (serving as context and add a manual input).
+As a warning, last option won't really work as it struggles with large contexts, not meant to be used, just to serve as reference!

 ## Running the LLM alognside a vectorDB (for data persistance) and inMemory vector clustering (for faster search and clustering of vectors)